- Health & Human Services

 Gender-affirming care is supported by every major US medical association.
 This includes the American Medical Association, which represents 271,660 doctors and medical students, the American Academy of Pediatrics, the largest professional association of pediatricians in the US, the American Psychiatric Association, the largest psychiatric organization in the world, the American College of Physicians, the largest medical-specialty organization and second-largest physician group in the United States (after the American Medical Association), and the American Nursing Association, the major professional organization representing registered nurses.

 Gender-affirming care is not new or experimental.
 It has been practiced for decades, and many of the procedures and medications were originally used to treat medical conditions in cisgender (non-transgender) people.
-The gender-affirmative treatment approach, which focuses on helping an individual align their gender presentation with their gender identity, was originally pioneered in 1919 at the Institute of Sexual Research in Berlin, until it was sacked and its library burned by the Nazi party in 1933.
+The gender-affirmative treatment approach, which focuses on helping an individual align their gender presentation with their gender identity, was originally pioneered in 1919 at the Institute of Sexual Research in Berlin, until the institute was raided and its library burned by the Nazi party in 1933.
 The technique currently most commonly used for vaginoplasty was invented in 1956.
 GnRH analogues, which delay the onset of puberty, have been prescribed to cisgender children for almost 40 years, and to transgender youth since the late 1980s.
 Any treatment is given only with the informed consent of the patient or, in the case of minors, the consent of the parent and the assent of the youth.

 - Mental Health and Gender Affirming Care Resource Guide for youth (Massachusetts Office of the Attorney General)